wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 ### CISSP

 <img align="right" alt="CISSP-logo- Square-131x131" width="131" height="131" src="https://user-images.githubusercontent.com/300046/116986846-8531d800-ac8b-11eb-83af-651083c07bb3.png">
-Even at <a target="_blank" href="https://www.isc2.org/Register-for-Exam/ISC2-Exam-Pricing">$749 USD</a>, the <a target="_blank" href="https://www.isc2.org/Certifications/CISSP">Certified Information Systems Security Professional exam</a> is a sought-after certification on leadership in cybersecurity.
+Even at <a target="_blank" href="https://www.isc2.org/Register-for-Exam/ISC2-Exam-Pricing">$749 USD</a>, the <a target="_blank" href="https://www.isc2.org/Certifications/CISSP">Certified Information Systems Security Professional exam</a> (pronouced "sis pee") is a sought-after certification on leadership in cybersecurity.
 It is the "gold standard" of vendor-neutral cybersecurity certifications.
 Earning it proves you understand cybersecurity from a management viewpoint -— a requirement if your organization is subject to PCI, GDPR, HIPAA, SOX, ISO 27001, or other regulations.

 The first version of the Common Body of Knowledge (CBK) was finalized in 1992 and the CISSP credential was launched in 1994.
 Since it's an internationally recognized, there are questions about Canada, UK, EU, etc.